Table of Contents

 Some days ago, I met with an old person in a masjid.
-While talking about different things, we started talking about the performance of Ghusl.
-I was astonished to know that the old man was not even aware of the 3 Fard of performing Ghusl.
+While talking about different things, we started talking about the ghusl procedure in Islam.
+I was astonished to know that the old man was not even aware of how to perform Ghusl as per Islam.

-It means he was not performing proper Ghusl from last 60 years.
-I thought to educate other Muslims about it so that they can perform the Ghusl in a proper way.
+He did not know about the 3 mandatory steps or Fard of performing ghusl, in other words, he was not performing proper Ghusl from last 60 years.
+I thought to educate other Muslims about it so that they can perform ghusl correctly.

-There is a specific way to clean and wash the body from impurities which are discussed below.
-It is also important to mention here that cleanliness of body is one of the 7 Fard pre-requisites of Salah.
+There is a specific ghusl procedure to clean and wash the body from impurities which are discussed below.
+It is also important to mention here that the cleanliness of the body is one of the 7 Fard pre-requisites of Salah.

-01-Ghusl is a must when you discharge, be it men or women.
+- Ghusl is Fard when you discharge, be it men or women.
 It is also required after sexual intercourse.

-02-A woman should perform ghusl for getting pure after the end of menstruation and after the bleeding stops from childbirth more preferably on the 40th day.
+- It is Fard upon a woman perform ghusl for getting pure after the end of menstruation and after the bleeding stops from childbirth more preferably on the 40th day.

 –After positioning yourself facing the water, wash your hands, the right one.
 This includes your wrist and fingers till the arm.
 Repeat it three times.
 Do the same with your left hand now.